Lene Espedal

-Lene Espedal (born 11 January 1983) is a retired Norwegian football midfielder.
+Lene Espedal (born 11 January 1983) is a Norwegian former football midfielder.

 She played junior football for Sandved IL and made her senior debut Klepp IL in 1999.
 After a spell in Kolbotn IL she rejoined Klepp before retiring after the 2008 season.

 She won her sole cap for the Norway women's national football team in the 2004 Algarve Cup.
 A prolific youth international, she was a squad member for the 2002 UEFA Women's Under-19 Championship.